warbe-maker/VBA-Component-Management/README.md

 Used with the _Workbook\_BeforeSave_ event, all _VB-Components_ code is compared with its previous _Export&nbsp;File_.
 When the code had changed the component is re-exported to the configured _Export Folder_ of which the name defaults to _source_.
 These _Export&nbsp;Files_ not only function as a code  backup in case Excel ends up with a destroyed VB-Project, which may happen every now and then - but only functions as a versioning means (e.g. when [GitHub][6] is used for instance).
 See also [Common Components](#common-components) which are handled specifically.

 ### The _UpdateOutdatedCommonComponents_ service
 Used with the _Workbook\_Open_ event all  _Used&nbsp;Common&nbsp;Components_ are checked whether they are outdated.
-In case a dialog is displayed which allows to display the code difference (by means of WinMerge) perform the update or skip it.
+In case a dialog is displayed which allows to display the code difference (by means of ([WinMerge English][4], [WinMerge German][5]) perform the update or skip it.
 The update uses the  _Export&nbsp;File_ of the _Raw&nbsp;Common&nbsp;Component_ in the _Common&nbspComponents_ folder.
 This service is the core service and most critical service provided by CompMan.
 Excel may every now and then close the serviced Workbook when code is updated.
 Fortunately the Workbook can be opened again and the update service continues.

 ### The _Synchronize VB-Project_ service
 The service allows a productive Workbook to remain in use while the VB-Project is developed, modified, maintained, etc., in a copy of it.
 When all changes had been done the VB-Project of the productive Workbook is synchronized.
 The benefit: A significant shorter downtime for the productive Workbook.